sebastge/thesisFinal/README.md

 # caseEV

-To run this project you will need to have repast Simphony installed with its requirements.
-See: https://repast.github.io/  For a guide on how to install it and Java.

-To run casEV you will need Repast Simphony installed locally.
+To run casEV you will need Repast Simphony and Java installed locally.
 Installation instruction can be found at: https://repast.github.io/

 After installing Rapst Simphony, this repository needs to be cloned locally.
 After doing that, import the project using Eclipse IDE: